At a Glance

 You can test unreleased apps (i.e., apps not yet available in a public-facing app store) using the following methods:

 - iOS: Upload your app (.ipa) file when creating your test.
 If you upload the file to us, we'll automatically install the app on the contributor's device at the start of the test.
 NOTE: after it has been uploaded to us and then distributed to contributors, that app file can be used only within the test.
 (Users won't be able to open the app file outside of the UserTesting test.)
 Instead of uploading your app, you can also choose to make your app available using TestFlight and then insert your TestFlight link into your draft.
 We'll ask users to install the app at the start of the test.
-Users will still have a capability to open the unreleased app after the test has completed (though you would be able to block future users from downloading the file).
+Users will still have the capability to open the unreleased app after they've completed the test (though you would be able to block future users from downloading the file).

 - Android: Upload the public beta link or your .apk file during the test creation process.
 We'll automatically install the app on the contributor's device at the start of the test.
 UserTesting does not use an SDK for uploaded Android apps, so contributors will still be able to open the app after the test ends.
 If you do not wish for Android users to access the app after the test, ask contributors to show themselves uninstalling the app in the last task of their test.

 2. How do I test released apps?